csernazs/misc/docs/python_programming_guide.md

 guarantee the behavior and define a contract for the developer.

 * Starting with `get_`: function should not change any value in the object or in anything.
-Definitely not having any side effect, such as modifying a file content.
+Definitely not having any side effect, such as modifying file content.
 * Starting with `create_`: function should create some object or file or database record.
 If uniqueness is required, then it should raise an exception.